 “Here’s an apple with an American pedigree: It was a chance seedling discovered in 1804 near a Brooke County, West Virginia, cider mill and orchard that had been established by Johnny Appleseed himself.
 The finder was Thomas Grimes, and he got to keep the naming rights.”The Apple Lover’s Cookbook, by Amy Traverso

-18. Golden Noble
+21. Golden Noble apple

-Honeygold is a greenish-gold all-round apple developed by the University of Minnesota.
+Honeygold is a greenish-gold all-around apple developed by the University of Minnesota.
 It’s a bit like a green version of a Honeycrisp, although its taste is more like a Golden Delicious (one of its parents).
-These trees are very cold hardy and the apples may develop a bit of a rosy-bronze blush in years with especially cool autumn nights.
+These trees are very cold and hardy and the apples may develop a bit of a rosy-bronze blush in years with especially cool autumn nights.

-20. Calville Blanc d’Hiver French Green Apples
+25. Calville Blanc d’Hiver apple

 Calville Blanc d’Hiver is an heirloom French green apple used in classic french baking recipes.
 This heritage variety is pale green and generally a bit lumpy.
-Calville Blanc d’Hiver is a favourite cooking apple of French chefs and is gaining popularity as an apple pie apple in the US.
+Calville Blanc d’Hiver is a favorite cooking apple of French chefs and is gaining popularity as an apple pie apple in the US.